On Air Now

 This year, there are a total of seven questions in the Christmas puzzle, sent out by Director Anne Keast-Butler, with all answers featuring a famous UK landmark.
 These answers will then allow you to crack the overall code of the quiz.

-GCHQ (Government Communications Headquarters, a UK intelligence, security, and cyber agency) release these puzzles every year around the festive period, encouraging kids and adults to test their codebreaking abilities, and potentially unlock a career in the industry.
+GCHQ (Government Communications Headquarters, a UK intelligence, security, and cyber agency) release these puzzles every year around the festive period, encouraging kids and adults to test their codebreaking abilities, and potentially unlocking a future career in the industry.

 Here's where you can download the GCHQ Christmas Puzzle 2024, the hints (if you're struggling) as well as a full list of the answers, and an explanation of how to work them out.